 The five technical working papers contain a great deal of useful data and analysis, and it is important to ensure that they are fully available to education policymakers, practitioners, and scholars in the region and elsewhere.
 Consequently, revised versions are being published separately in their entirety jointly by ADB and the Comparative Education Research Centre of the University of Hong Kong as part of this series entitled Education in Developing Asia.
-ADB hopes that the papers and their wider availability will contribute to a better understanding of the emerging challenges of education development in the region.
+ADB hopes that the papers and their wider availability will contribute to a xi The Costs and Financing of Education better understanding of the emerging challenges of education development in the region.
 ADB is pleased to have the partnership of a well-known academic institution in this publication, and thanks the authors and their associates for their contribution.

-Nihal Amerasinghe Director Agriculture and Social Sectors Department (East) Asian Development Bank Akira Seki Director Agriculture and Social Sectors Department (West) Asian Development Bank
+Nihal Amerasinghe Akira Seki Director Director Agriculture and Social Sectors Department (East) Agriculture and Social Sectors Department (West) Asian Development Bank Asian Development Bank